iqea-ai/duckdb-snowflake/README.md

 4. **Environment Separation**: Use different secrets for dev/test/prod environments
 5. **Secure Storage**: Secrets are stored encrypted in DuckDB's internal storage

-### OIDC Authentication (Recommended)
+### SAML2 SSO Authentication (Recommended)
-1. **Use OIDC Tokens**: Prefer OIDC authentication over passwords for enhanced security
+1. **Use Browser SSO**: Prefer SAML2 browser authentication over passwords for enhanced security
-2. **Token Rotation**: Regularly rotate OIDC tokens for better security
+2. **Multi-Factor Auth**: Enable MFA in your identity provider for additional protection
-3. **PKCE Security**: The extension automatically uses PKCE for secure OIDC flows
+3. **Centralized Identity**: Leverages your organization's existing identity management
-4. **State Validation**: CSRF protection is built into the OIDC implementation
+4. **Provider Integration**: Works with enterprise identity providers (Auth0, Okta, Azure AD, AD FS)
-5. **Encrypted Storage**: OIDC tokens are stored securely in DuckDB secrets
+5. **No Password Storage**: Eliminates password management and storage risks
-6. **Provider Integration**: Works with enterprise identity providers (Okta, Auth0, Azure AD)
+6. **Session Management**: Sessions are managed through your identity provider
-7. **No Password Storage**: Eliminates password management and storage risks
+7. **Audit Trail**: All authentication events are logged in both Snowflake and your IdP

 ## Support